Freegle/ionic-plugin-deeplinks/README.md

-SHOULD NO LONGER BE NEEDED AS MANY REPO HAS BEEN UPDATED

 # Community Maintained

 This plugin is being maintained by the Ionic community.
 Interested in helping?
 Message `max` on ionic worldwide slack.